How to Fight GE Home Security Robocall

 What Can Be Done to Prevent Robocalls?

 Even though you now know about the ways to stop robocalls, you'd also like to learn how to prevent them from disturbing you in the future, right?
-Luckily, there are a few things that you can do to make sure you are protected from both legal and illegal robocalls.
+Luckily, there are a few things that you can do to make sure you are protected from both illegal robocalls.
 Some of the most important steps to take to stay safe from robocalls and scams include the following:

 • Make sure you register your phone number on the National Do Not Call List